declanshanaghy/dollar-game/README.md

 ## 🧘‍♂️ Concluding Thoughts

 The Dollar Game is not merely a web application but a digital manifestation of mathematical beauty and bohemian expression.
 As you interact with the vertices and edges, remember that each action ripples through the system, much like our own interconnected existence.

+Visit us at [dollar-game.firemandecko.com](https://dollar-game.firemandecko.com) to experience the harmony of graph theory in a secure, HTTPS-enabled environment.

 May your vertices always be positive, your edges forever flowing, and your code as enlightened as your spirit.